-- The sooner individuals express their concern, the easier it is to take action. - As a first step: - a pupil should normally raise concerns with their form Tutor, Class Teacher or with the Deputy Head; in some situations it could be raised with the Head depending on the seriousness and sensitivity of the issues involved and who is thought to be involved in the malpractice.
-Students who feel that they cannot approach management in the school should approach the school's Independent Listener. - an employee should normally raise concerns with the Deputy Head or the Bursar as appropriate; if these relate to the Deputy Head or Bursar then they should be raised directly with the Head.
+- The sooner individuals express their concern the easier it is to take action. - As a first step: - a pupil should normally raise concerns with their form Tutor, Class Teacher or with the Deputy Head of Junior School or Assistant Head Pastoral and Boarding; in some situations it could be raised with the Head depending on the seriousness and sensitivity of the issues involved and who is thought to be involved in the malpractice.
+Students who feel that they cannot approach management in the school should approach the school's Independent Listener. - an employee should normally raise concerns with the Head or the Bursar as appropriate; if these relate to the Head or Bursar then they should be raised directly with the Chair of Governors.
 This depends, however, on the seriousness and sensitivity of the issues involved and who is thought to be involved in the malpractice.
-Employees who feel that they cannot approach management in the school should approach the Chair of Governors. - Concerns can be raised verbally but are better raised in writing: - This should set out the background and history of the concern, giving names, dates and places where possible, and the reason why the employee is concerned about the situation.
+Employees who feel that they cannot approach management in the school should approach the Chair of Governors. - Concerns can be raised verbally but are better raised in writing - This should set out the background and history of the concern, giving names, dates and places where possible, and the reason why the employee is concerned about the situation.